menu icon

 Sara Barker: Separation in the Evening (a celestial blossom before the yellow house) 2015

+Separation in the Evening was an important step in Barker’s development towards large-scale artworks in outdoor settings.
 The artwork’s title is adapted from that of a 1922 painting by Paul Klee, alluding to the movement across mediums that is characteristic of Barker’s practice.
-The work’s graduation of colour is reminiscent of watercolour landscapes and Barker extends her palette with influences from Japanese painter Hiroshige.
+The work’s gradation of colour is reminiscent of watercolour landscapes and Barker extends her palette with influences from Japanese painter Hiroshige.